danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openbuffered-danog-madelineproto-localfile-danog-madelineproto-remoteurl-amp-bytestream-readablestream-stream-amp-cancellation-cancellation-null-callable" name="openBuffered">Provide a buffered reader for a file, URL or amp stream: openBuffered</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getstream-danog-madelineproto-eventhandler-message-danog-madelineproto-eventhandler-media-danog-madelineproto-localfile-danog-madelineproto-remoteurl-danog-madelineproto-botapifileid-amp-bytestream-readablestream-stream-amp-bytestream-readablestream" name="getStream">Provide a stream for a file, URL or amp stream: getStream</a>

 * <a href="messages.getInlineBotResults.html" name="messages.getInlineBotResults">Query an inline bot: messages.getInlineBotResults</a>

 * <a href="phone.setCallRating.html" name="phone.setCallRating">Rate a call, returns info about the rating message sent to the official VoIP bot: phone.setCallRating</a>